the-teachingRSE-project/competencies/competencies.md

 + to treat colleagues and collaborators with respect and work towards a fair and inclusive environment, and
 + to promote these values whenever possible and make sure that they are passed on to new practitioners.

-RSEs often assume a multifaceted role at the junction of research, SE and data management.
+RSEs often assume a multifaceted role at the junction of research, \ac{SE} and data management.
 They work with a varying and diverse set of colleagues that might include other developers, support unit staff and academics of different fields and all career stages.
 This situation yields a specific set of challenges RSEs should be aware of